Rawrshak/Asset-Frameworks/Drafts/ImageAssetMetadata.md

 `uri` for each texture is what is loaded by the game engine.
 The `height` and `width` must correspond to the downloaded image texture, otherwise, it will not be loaded.
 It is up to the game developer on how the texture is used whether it be as a decal, a user image, a logo, a banner, etc. The game developer also determines whether to load the image as a texture and assign it to a material (3D Project) or load it as a Sprite (2D project).

-The game developer will use the `height`, `width`, and `content-type` to determine which texture they wish to load.
+The game developer will use the `height`, `width`, and `contentType` to determine which texture they wish to load.

 These `subtypes` are not final and may be updated.
 More `subtypes` may also be proposed by game developers and content creators.